 Verbatim quotations of text must be acknowledged and the source given (with the relevant page number/s).
 Authors must specifically acknowledge the source of illustrations that have been previously published elsewhere and are not their property, and must obtain permission for publication of text or illustrations covered by copyright.

 Permission to use material previously published by The Royal Society of Tasmania can be obtained upon application to the Council via the Honorary Editor.

 Submissions should be sent with text and figures/illustrations in separate files.
 Manuscript text should be in in Microsoft Word (figures may also be embedded in these documents for ease of peer-review but must also be provided separately).
 To aid peer-review, pages and lines must be numbered continuously.

-Please submit your paper electronically either to the Royal Society at firstname.lastname@example.org.
+Please submit your paper electronically either to The Honorary Editor at RST.firstname.lastname@example.org.
 If illustration files are too large to email (10Mb in total) a file sharing site such as dropbox.com should be used.
-Alternatively, a USB thumb drive can be sent to The Honorary Editor, The Royal Society of Tasmania, GPO Box 1166, Hobart, Tas 7001, Australia.
+Alternatively, a USB thumb drive can be sent to The Honorary Editor, The Royal Society of Tasmania, GPO Box 1166, Hobart, TAS 7001, Australia.
 Please include your email address and the name of the person the editor can contact with editorial queries, proofs etc.

 All submissions are sent for peer-review by independent reviewers.
 The Editor will take into consideration the advice of at least two reviewers before deciding for or against recommending the paper for publication to the Society’s Council.
 That decision will be final.
 If the paper is not accepted, a copy will be retained by the Society.
 Once accepted, papers and their copyright belong to the Society.
 However, an author may copy his or her paper for distribution as a reprint, and reproduction of synopses in abstracting journals is authorised.
 PDF files of papers are available for purchase by authors.